layerJS/layerJS/Readme.md

 ## Quickstart ##

+layerJS ist work in progress.
+You can clone the repository, build the the project.
+Then have a look at the `./examples` directory.

 ### How to build ###

 Building layerjs requires nodejs and npm.
 Necessary node packages can be installed using: